lew1101/EconExplainer/source/docs/glossary.rst

     **Supply**
         The total amount of a certain good or service supplied by suppliers in a :term:`market`.

+    **Specific Tax**
+        Fixed amount of tax which is levied on every unit of produce.

     **Price Controls**
         Government restrictions imposed to regulate the trade of a certain good or service.